kurt-krueckeberg/d-docs/notes/on_iterators.md

 a C++ iterator does not know when it has exhausted the range, just as a pointer traversing an array has no knowledge of the extent of the array.

 Bidirectional iterators also define \--iter allowing you to move one position to the left, and random access iterators define addition of an integer (e.g., iter = iter + 5), indexed access (e.g., iter[^5]), and distance between iterators (e.g., int to\_go = end - iter).
-Thanks to this setup, built-in pointers enjoyed random access iterator status---the most powerful of all---by default, without having to do anything.
+Thanks to this setup, built-in pointers enjoyed random access iterator status&mdash;the most powerful of all&mdash;by default, without having to do anything.
 If you were a pointer, you were born into RandomAccessIterator royalty.

 All of the above primitives take constant time.
 It would be possible to make iter += n work with a non-random iterator by evaluating ++iter n times, but that would take *O*(*n*) time, which in turn would wreak